-My daughter recently got her learners permit to drive in Ohio.
+My eldest daughter got her learners permit to drive in Ohio when she was 18.

 It’s been fun teaching her the basics of driving.
 I’m not worried about her at all.
 It’s the lack of control and issues with other drivers that concerns me.
 This is part of growing up and being independent but it scares me so much.

 She knows not to text and drive.
 She knows not to play the radio too loudly.
 She’s very cautious.
 She tells me some of her friends are reckless.
 She mentions an acquaintance who got a big ticket for texting at a red traffic light.